bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

     - text: HTTP API Gateway
       type: Reference
       link: /reference/configuration/http_api_gateway.html#api-specification-object
-      description: Bondy HTTP API Gateway acts as a reverse proxy by accepting incoming REST API actions and translating them into WAMP actions over those procedures and topics.
+      description: Bondy HTTP API Gateway acts as a reverse proxy by accepting incoming REST API actions and translating them into WAMP actions over a Realm's procedures and topics.
 ---
 # Marketplace
 A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS Web App.